 Dining in Nemaha County

 The food game is strong in Seneca, Kansas.
-For breakfast, Lori’s Cafe offers home cooking at its finest, and you will want to have a piece of pie to finish off your breakfast.
-Yes, I know it is still breakfast time, but the raisin cream pie is so good, I wouldn’t want you to miss it.
+Allie’s Cafe offers home cooking at its finest, and you will want to have a piece of pie to finish off your visit.
+If they have it, try the raisin cream pie—yum.
+Or, come for great burgers and sandwiches at lunch.

 For your coffee and pastries needs, Sweet Pea’s Bakery is easily the best in town.
 The strawberry cream cheese rolls are amazing.